 7. Preventing Rust on Tools

 Baby oil can be used to prevent rust from forming on metal garden tools or equipment.
 Simply apply a thin layer of baby oil to the metal surfaces to protect them from moisture and prevent rust from forming.
-It is one of the best Johnson Baby Oil Uses in the Garden.

 8. For Softening Soil